Merhaba (means Hello in Turkish);

 This wonderful pie has to be one of the most deliciously pleasing and easy borek around.
 If you can get yufka, fresh paper thin fresh pastry sheets, it would be best.
 Alternatively, filo pastry sheets for this recipe also work well.
 If frozen, you need to defrost them overnight in the fridge and leave at room temperature about 2 hours before using.
 I combine the feta cheese with mozzarella in this recipe to make it moister.
 At home, boreks, savory pastries are a very popular snack with ladies’ tea time gatherings and immensely popular with children too.
 I remember fondly looking forward to my mother’s tea parties to enjoy these tasty treats, and now my children totally love them anytime of the day.

 I love our savory pastries in Turkish cuisine; boreks, gozlemes, pogacas and more; there’s a Savory Pastries chapter in my cookery book, Ozlem’s Turkish Table, with all these savoury treats and regional specialties included.
-My cookery book, Ozlem’s Turkish Table is available to order at this link and delivered worldwide.
+Signed copies of Ozlem’s Turkish Table is available to order at this link and delivered worldwide.

 This borek is a great addition to a weekend brunch or a dinner party appetizer, Afiyet Olsun!